Parliament, Ottawa, River, Night

 El Furniture Warehouse (77 Clarence Street)

-This unique dive bar is a unique and popular nightlife spot!
-Enjoy a casual, warehouse-style décor and various menu items for $4.95 CDN.
+This unique dive bar is a popular nightlife spot!
+Enjoy its casual, warehouse-style décor and budget-friendly menu.
 El Furniture Warehouse is a great place to go for a drink and catch up with a group of friends any day of the week!

 Heart and Crown Irish Pubs (67 Clarence Street)